Skip to main content

 At DC Student Defense, we help college students who are accused of cheating defend themselves all the time.
 That’s why we’ve put together this guide for students facing cheating accusations, and what they can do to defend themselves.

-Steps to take after a cheating accusation
+Steps to take after a college cheating accusation

 The most common forms of college cheating are plagiarizing work from another source via the internet, and using information from a smartphone to cheat during class.